zoffline/zwift-offline/README.md

 <details><summary>Extra optional steps</summary>

-* To obtain the official map schedule and update files from Zwift server, create a cdn-proxy.txt file in the ``storage`` directory.
+* To obtain the official map schedule and update files from Zwift server: create a cdn-proxy.txt file in the ``storage`` directory.
 This can only work if you are running zoffline on a different machine than the Zwift client.
-* To enable the password reset feature, create a gmail_credentials.txt file in the ``storage`` directory containing the login credentials of a Gmail account.
+* To enable the password reset feature: create a gmail_credentials.txt file in the ``storage`` directory containing the login credentials of a Gmail account.
 You need to enable the "Less secure app access" in the account settings and you may need to access https://accounts.google.com/DisplayUnlockCaptcha to allow the login from the server.
-* If the Zwift client is having issues connecting to the server ("The request was aborted: Could not create SSL/TLS secure channel." or "The underlying connection was closed: An unexpected error occurred on a send.
-Received an unexpected EOF or 0 bytes from the transport stream.")
-  * Change MinProtocol in /etc/ssl/openssl.cnf to TLSv1.0
+* If the Zwift client is having issues connecting to the Linux server ("The request was aborted: Could not create SSL/TLS secure channel." or "The underlying connection was closed: An unexpected error occurred on a send.
+Received an unexpected EOF or 0 bytes from the transport stream."): change MinProtocol in /etc/ssl/openssl.cnf to TLSv1.0
   ```
   [system_default_sect]
   MinProtocol = TLSv1.0